logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/ray_job.md

 </p>

 ## Ray Dashboard
 When the Ray job is running, you can access the Ray dashboard to monitor the job.
-To open the Ray Dashboard click on the `Ray Dashboard` link under the execution and a new tab will be opened.
 The Ray dashboard is accessible from the `Executions` page.
-The Ray dashboard is only available when the job execution is running.
+Please note that the Ray dashboard is only available when the job execution is running.
 In the Ray Dashboard, you can monitor the resources used by the job, the number of workers, logs, and the tasks that are running.
 <p align="center">
   <figure>